 Standard ALF license requirementSTANDARD ALF LICENSE REQUIREMENT

-In the State of Florida, all assisted living facilities (ALF) must obtain and maintain a standard license from the Agency for Health Care Administration AHCA Assisted Living Unit.
+IIn the State of Florida, all assisted living facilities (ALF) must obtain and maintain a standard license from the Agency for Health Care Administration (AHCA) Assisted Living Unit.

 For the purposes of licensing, an "assisted living facility" means any building or buildings, section or distinct part of a building, private home, boarding home, home for the aged, or other residential facility, whether operated for profit or not, which undertakes through its ownership or management, to provide housing, meals, and one or more personal services for a period exceeding 24 hours to one or more adults who are not relatives of the owner or administrator.

 Any license granted by the agency must state the maximum resident capacity of the facility, the type of care for which the license is granted, the date the license is issued, the expiration date of the license, and any other information deemed necessary by the agency.

-It is unlawful to own, operate, or maintain an ALF without obtaining/maintaining a current ALF license.
+It is unlawful to own, operate, or maintain an ALF without obtaining and maintaining a current ALF license.
 Any person who owns, operates, or maintains an unlicensed ALF commits a felony of the third degree.
 ALF licenses are required to be posted in a common area.

-A complete license application packet, including forms and instructions, may be obtained by submitting a written request to AHCA, or the application packet may be downloaded electronically from the AHCA Assisted Living Unit.
+A complete license application packet, including forms and instructions, may be obtained by submitting a written request to AHCA, or the application packet may be downloaded electronically from AHCA's Assisted Living Unit.
 Written requests should be forwarded to:

 AGENCY FOR HEALTH CARE ADMINISTRATION